-An employer is not allowed to use your pregnancy as the reason to fire, transfer, lay off, alter your job assignment or make promotion and training decisions.
-Also, under the federal Family and Medical Leave Act, certain employers must give you up to 12 weeks of unpaid leave during the year after childbirth.
+An employer is not allowed to consider your pregnancy when deciding to hire, fire, pay, give job assignments, promote, layoff, train, change benefits, or affect any other condition of employment.
+Also, under the federal Family and Medical Leave Act (FMLA), certain larger employers may be required to give you up to 12 weeks of unpaid leave during the year after childbirth.
 Your job must be held open while you are on leave, and you must be given your job back or a similar job with the same benefits when you return.

 If you are able to do your job while pregnant, you must be allowed to keep working.
-A difficult pregnancy (including issues that may affect how you feel after childbirth) can also count as a temporary disability under the Americans with Disabilities Act.
+Medical complications due to pregnancy (including issues that may affect how you feel after childbirth) may also be considered a temporary disability under the Americans with Disabilities Act (ADA).

-If you are not able to do your job during or after a difficult pregnancy, your employer must make the same reasonable accommodation for you as it would for any other disabled employee.
+If you are not able to perform certain duties of your job during or after your pregnancy, your employer must make the same reasonable accommodation for you as it would for any other disabled employee.
 Your employer may alter your work tasks, assign alternate tasks, or offer you a leave of absence.

-In New York City, pregnancy itself is considered a disability under the Human Rights Law, and businesses with 4 or more employees must make reasonable accommodations for their pregnant employees.
+In New York, businesses with 4 or more employees must make reasonable accommodations for their pregnant employees.

 Here are some examples of possible pregnancy discrimination: